Alain2020/237fitness/README.md

 Animate On Scroll (AOS) library allows you to animate elements as you scroll down and up.
 If you scroll back to top, elements will animate to it's previous state and are ready to animate again if you scroll down.

 <h3>Boxicons</h3>
-I used the boxicons toolkit in the narbar section, team section, classes section, contact section and footer links to define elements by a visual means.
+I used the boxicons toolkit in the navbar section, team section, classes section, contact section and footer links to define elements by a visual means.

 Features Left to Implement: